Comparison4 min read

 Powertrain

-Both SUVs share remarkably similar base powertrains — a 2.0-liter turbocharged four-cylinder paired with an 8-speed automatic and standard AWD.
-The Q5's 261 hp edges the X3's 248 hp on paper, but the X3 feels quicker in real-world driving due to better transmission calibration and a more aggressive throttle map.
-The 0–60 difference (5.7 vs 6.0 seconds) is imperceptible in daily use.
+The two share remarkably similar base hardware — a 2.0-liter turbo four, 8-speed automatic, standard AWD.
+The Q5's 261 hp edges the X3's 248 on paper, but the X3 feels quicker in the real world thanks to sharper transmission calibration and a more eager throttle.
+The 0–60 gap (5.7 vs 6.0) is invisible day to day.

-Both offer a plug-in hybrid: the Q5 PHEV (55 TFSI e) with 38 miles of EV range and 362 combined hp, and the X3 xDrive30e with 31 miles of EV range and 288 combined hp.
-The Q5 PHEV's range advantage is meaningful if you charge at home; both qualify for the $7,500 federal EV tax credit.
+Both offer a plug-in: the Q5 PHEV (55 TFSI e) with 38 miles of EV range and 362 combined hp, and the X3 xDrive30e with 31 miles and 288 combined hp.
+The Q5's range advantage matters if you charge at home.
+One important update I won't let you miss: neither PHEV qualifies for a federal credit anymore — the $7,500 credit ended September 30, 2025 (I cover the fallout in The Federal EV Tax Credit Is Gone), so judge the PHEVs on charging savings, not a rebate.

-Verdict on powertrain: Base-for-base, the X3 is more satisfying to drive despite slightly less horsepower.
-The Q5 PHEV wins on EV range if that matters to you.
+Verdict on powertrain: Base-for-base, the X3 is more satisfying to drive despite a hair less horsepower.
+The Q5 PHEV wins on EV range if that's your priority.

 Driving feel

-This is BMW's territory.
-The X3's chassis tuning, steering weight, and body control are noticeably sharper than the Q5's.
-The X3 corners with a confidence and precision that Audi doesn't match at the base trim level — it feels like a driver's car first and a luxury SUV second.
-Ride quality on the base suspension is firm but composed.
+This is BMW's home turf.
+The X3's chassis, steering weight, and body control are noticeably sharper than the Q5's — it corners with a confidence Audi doesn't match at the base trim, and it feels like a driver's car first and a luxury SUV second.
+The base suspension is firm but composed.

-The Q5 is more comfortable.
-Audi's standard suspension prioritizes isolation and long-distance refinement.
-There's less road feel, less lean in corners, and more cabin quiet.
-It's not dull — it's just tuned for a different priority.
+The Q5 is more comfortable, full stop.
+Audi's standard suspension prioritizes isolation and long-haul refinement: less road feel, less lean, more quiet.
+It's not dull, just tuned for a different priority.
+Canyon roads on weekends → X3.
+Eighty-mile interstate commute → Q5.

 Interior and cargo

-The Q5's interior is the segment benchmark.
-Audi's material quality, fit-and-finish tolerances, and ambient lighting implementation are exceptional.
-The Virtual Cockpit digital instrument cluster is beautiful.
-Nearly every surface passengers touch is either soft-touch or genuine material.
-At comparable trims, the Q5 interior feels more premium than the X3.
+The Q5's interior is the segment benchmark — Audi's materials, fit-and-finish, and ambient lighting are exceptional, the Virtual Cockpit is gorgeous, and nearly every surface you touch is soft or genuine.
+At comparable trims, it simply feels more premium than the X3.

-The X3's iDrive 8 infotainment system, however, is better software.
-The 12.3-inch curved display (standard) is intuitive, responsive, and integrates navigation, media, and ADAS settings cleanly.
-Audi's MMI is competent but less polished at the software level.
+But the X3's iDrive 8 is the better software.
+The 12.3-inch curved display is intuitive, quick, and integrates navigation, media, and ADAS cleanly; Audi's MMI is competent but less polished.
+Cargo is the X3's practical win — 28.7 cu ft behind the seats vs 25.1, and 62.7 vs 53.5 flat, with a lower load floor.

-Verdict on interior: Q5 wins on material quality; X3 wins on software and cargo.
+Verdict on interior: Q5 on material quality; X3 on software and cargo.

 Reliability